icerpc/icerpc-csharp/tools/IceRpc.Slice.Tools/README.md

 - A SHA256 hash computed from the Slice files being compiled.

 This data is used to help the IceRPC team understand how the tools are being used and to prioritize future development efforts.
-The data is stored in a secure database and is not shared with any third parties.
+The data is stored in a private database and is not shared with any third parties.

 To opt out of the build telemetry program, add the following property to your C# project file: